emmahewson/island-bees/README.md

 ## User Experience

+The design of the site was a complex process, it is the biggest most expansive project I have made so far and from the beginning I wanted to approach it with the principles of User Experience Design at the heart of the process.
+This was the best way to break down the design in to key stages of strategy, scope, structure, skeleton & surface and to make sure the project remained on course, on time and the best it could be whilst meeting all its initial aims.
+I have followed those 5 stages during the design process and the results of that are detailed below.

 ### Project Aims

 The initial aims of the project were to create an e-commerce website for an imaginary company called Island Bees, a North Wales based apiary and merchants, who stock a variety of good relating to bee-keeping as well as running courses for bee keepers.
 The website's main purpose was to allow customers to browse the company's products and make purchases, tell the customers about Island Bees and information about their online shop and allow user interactions through reviews and messages.